MRCIEU/PHESANT/resultsVisualisation/README.md

  - Composite node for weak results (pale yellow, diamond)
  - Composite node for null results (grey, diamond)
 6. Individual results nodes: These nodes represent a particular test performed in the phenome scan, divided into the following types:
- - Strong positive association (yellow, up triangle)
+ - Strong positive association (yellow, up triangle): P value < Bonferroni-corrected threshold (0.05/#tests), and positive association.
- - Strong negative association (yellow, down triangle)
+ - Strong negative association (yellow, down triangle): P value < Bonferroni-corrected threshold (0.05/#tests), and negative association.
- - Strong unordered association (yellow, circle)
+ - Strong unordered association (yellow, circle): P value < Bonferroni-corrected threshold (0.05/#tests), and test was multinomial regression (unordered).
- - Weak positive association (pale yellow, up triangle)
+ - Weak positive association (pale yellow, up triangle): P value < 0.05, and positive association.
- - Weak negative association (pale yellow, down triangle)
+ - Weak negative association (pale yellow, down triangle): P value < 0.05, and negative association.
- - Weak unordered association (pale yellow, circle)
+ - Weak unordered association (pale yellow, circle): P value < 0.05, and test was multinomial regression (unordered).
  - Null result (grey, square)

+Note: Whether an association is negative or positive depends on the coding of the variable, and occasionally these are in an unintuitive direction.

 The structure nodes can be clicked to display or hide the structure below this node in the tree.